Correlations of Almost Primes: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to her supervisor Stephen Lester for suggesting the problem and for many helpful comments and discussions throughout this work.
-The author would like to thank Joni Ter\"av\"ainen for useful comments on an earlier draft of this article, which included \cref{thm:unrestricted} and its proof and an improvement on the log exponent in \cref{thm:mainthm}.
+The author would like to thank Joni Ter\"av\"ainen for useful comments on an earlier draft of this article, which included Theorem \ref{thm:unrestricted} and its proof and an improvement on the log exponent in Theorem \ref{thm:mainthm}.
 The author would also like to thank Kaisa Matom\"aki for helpful comments on an earlier draft.
+She thanks the anonymous referee for a careful reading of the paper and useful comments.
 This work was supported by the Engineering and Physical Sciences Research Council [EP/R513106/1].